 3.4.1.
-All members of the ISB can participate in all competitions of the member clubs or member associations of the ISB.
+All members of the ISB can participate in all competitions of the associated clubs or national associations of the ISB.

-Non-members or visitors from outside can also participate as guests, if enough capacity is available.
+Non-members or visitors can also participate as guests, if enough capacity is available.

 3.4.2.
 Titles of the ISB can only be earned by members of the ISB.
 Guests may participate in the guest ranking, but they will not be awarded a title.